microsoft/vscode-docs/docs/python/data-science-tutorial.md

    You can then use the data viewer to view, sort, and filter the rows of data.
 After reviewing the data, it can then be helpful to graph some aspects of it to help visualize the relationships between the different variables.

-1. Before the data can be graphed though, you need to make sure that there aren’t any issues with it.
-If you look at the Titanic csv file, one thing you’ll notice is that a question mark (“?”) was used to designate cells where data wasn’t available.
+1. Before the data can be graphed though, you need to make sure that there aren't any issues with it.
+If you look at the Titanic csv file, one thing you'll notice is that a question mark ("?") was used to designate cells where data wasn't available.

    While Pandas can read this value into a DataFrame, the result for a column like Age is that its data type will be set to Object instead of a numeric data type, which is problematic for graphing.